wkgcass/vproxy/doc/extended-app.md

 See [how-to-use](https://github.com/wkgcass/vproxy/blob/master/doc/how-to-use.md) for more info.

-### Deploy=Daemon

-It's a daemon process specially designed for `Systemd`, used to launch, reload or auto-recover vproxy processes.

-#### Start arguments

-All accepted startup args are used to launch the vproxy subprocess.

 ### Deploy=WebSocksProxyServer

 A proxy server that can proxy raw tcp flow even when it's behind a websocket gateway.